 Viktor has a bachelor’s degree from Budapest, Hungary in finance and has several translation certifications.
 In addition, Viktor has worked with the IDR and attended many conferences in few months using his extraordinary skill of speaking multiple languages.

 “The institute’s international academic work focused on Foreign Direct Investment (FDI), the IDR student experiences, and the institute’s important trans disciplinary scholarly studies is innovation through an academic prism.
-Professor Weiss has begun a new approach at NJCU to build and foster eco-systems enriching NJCU students’ lives and developing their academic journey as next generation leaders.” - Dr. Sue Henderson, President, New Jersey City University
+Professor Weiss has begun a new approach at NJCU to build and foster eco-systems enriching NJCU students’ lives and developing their academic journey as next generation leaders.” - Dr. Sue Henderson, Former President, New Jersey City University

 "The IDR under the leadership of Prof David Weiss had formed a strong connection with TiE NJ Chapter.
 Together we are adding tremendous value to the student community all across NJ as well as to the business and academic community in several European countries." - Suresh Kumar, Professor, NJIT